comsysto/pi-slack-bridge/README.md

 There are 3 main commands introduced:

 - `/slk-bridge new [path]` - kill current Pi session and start a new one inside a tmux session.
-Include `path` as an argument to start the session in a path on your OS
+Include `path` as an optional argument to start the session in a path on your OS
 - `/slk-bridge list-sessions [number]` - list the recent 10 sessions of your Pi agent.
-Include `number` to list the last `number` sessions.
+Include an optional `number` argument to list the last `number` sessions.
 - `/slk-bridge switch <number>` - switch to a session denoted by the number in the `list-sessions` command.
 The old tmux session (if it exists) gets used for switching the Pi terminal session.

 Each command is implemented in a deterministic fashion inside the Pi Agent harness so that no LLM call is triggered.